JSpeedie/G2ME-legacy/README.md

 `G2ME -c JohnSmith`

-This flag takes one input, a player file path.
+This flag takes one input in the form of a player file path.
 G2ME will then output the number of non-RD adjustment entries that player has.
 The purpose of this is to try to get a grasp of how much data the system has on the player.
 If this flag outputs a higher number for one player than another it does not necessarily mean that it has more accurate data on the one with the higher number, however.

 ### The 'C' flag